-In 2020 the PAI Technical Committee has spent several weeks reviewing its previously developed PPPI system and has created the National Paragliding Pilot Rating system.
+In 2020 the PAI Technical Committee has spent several weeks reviewing its previously developed PPPI system and has created the National Paragliding and PPG Pilot Rating system.
 This system follows the FAI Parapro system closely so that our system is as robust as any international Rating System available today.

 Each level has been thoroughly analysed and discussed by the PAI Technical Committee to ensure compatibility with Indian conditions.
 The main objectives of each level and the practical tasks to qualify have been listed out in detail.